nkarl/wsu-cpts-451-dbms/week-5/SQL Fundamentals.md

 > Uses *set semantics*, i.e. no duplicate rows.

 ### UNION
+Combine <u>all results</u> from two query blocks into a single result, ignoring any duplicates.

 ### INTERSECT
+Combine <u>only rows</u> that the two query blocks have in common, ignoring any duplicates.

 - PostgreSQL
 ```sql
 (SELECT ename FROM Emp, Dept